jomanor/Data-Science-Portfolio/README.md

 <img align="left" width="250" height="160" src="https://github.com/jomanor/Data-Science-Portfolio/blob/main/Images/ClassificationRegressionIm.jpg"> **[R Complete Data Science Project](https://github.com/jomanor/Data-Science-Portfolio/tree/main/R%20Projects/Complete%20Data%20Science%20Project)**

-This R project focuses on implementing both regression and classification models using two different datasets: the California Housing dataset for regression tasks and the Bupa Liver dataset for classification tasks.
+This R project focuses on implementing both regression and classification models using two different datasets: the California Housing dataset for regression tasks and the Bupa dataset for classification tasks.
 Each dataset is accompanied by a detailed Exploratory Data Analysis (EDA), which delves into data quality, feature engineering, and preprocessing.
-The project is deeply documentated in Spanish.
+The project is documentated in Spanish.

 ##